 Glenn is a Dublin-based screenwriter.
 His first short, Joyriders, won Best First Irish Short, Galway Film Fleadh, 2006 and Best Short Film, Irish Film & TV Award 2007.
 His first feature film as screenwriter The Other Side of Sleep (co-writer/director Rebecca Daly), received its world premiere during Directors Fortnight at the Cannes Film Festival 2011.
-His next feature, Mammal, starring Rachel Griffiths and Barry Keoghan, premiered at the 2016 Sundance Film Festival and their third feature together recently premiered at the 2017 Toronto International Film Festival.
-Glenn is currently working on scripts for several feature film projects including a thriller adapted from Gene Kerrigan’s book The Midnight Choir (as sole writer, in development with Fastnet Films) and Golgotha (sole writer, in development with the Irish Film Board).
-Glenn has been selected for the BBC TV Drama Writers’ Programme 2017-2018.
+His next feature, Mammal, starring Rachel Griffiths and Barry Keoghan, premiered at the 2016 Sundance Film Festival and their third feature together premiered at the 2017 Toronto International Film Festival.
+Glenn is currently working on scripts for several projects including a film with Savage Productions with director Andreas Dalsgaard, and two new co-written projects with Rebecca Daly and Lee Cronin.
+Glenn was selected for the BBC TV Drama Writers’ Programme 2017-2018.

 Original feature in development